Practical Experience with Stable Set and Coloring Relaxations: Valid Inequalities for the Stable Set Problem

-In this section, we present several new inequalities that are valid for $\STAB^2(G)$ and $\COL(G)$.
-We start by considering the stable set problem and present inequalities associated with odd cycles of length $5$.
+In this section, we propose several inequalities that are valid for the stable set problem.
+In Section~\ref{section_convex_hulls}, we focus on subgraphs with stability number two.
+Then, in Section~\ref{section_odd_cycles}, we investigate subgraphs induced by odd cycles.
+We begin with~$5$-cycles and extend our analysis to odd cycles of arbitrary length.
+A similar approach is applied in Section~\ref{section_antiholes}, where we present results for subgraphs containing odd antiholes.